isaac-sim/OmniIsaacGymEnvs/README.md

 PYTHON_PATH -m torch.distributed.run --nproc_per_node=2 --nnodes=2 --node_rank=1 --rdzv_id=123 --rdzv_backend=c10d --rdzv_endpoint=ip_of_master_machine:5555 scripts/rlgames_train.py headless=True task=Ant multi_gpu=True
 ```

 For more details on multi-node training with PyTorch, please visit [here](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html).
+As mentioned in the PyTorch documentation, "multinode training is bottlenecked by inter-node communication latencies".
+When this latency is high, it is possible multi-node training will perform worse than running on a single node instance.

 ## Tasks